cloudtools/ssh-cert-authority/README.rst

   sign complete requests.
 This should be the fingerprint of your CA. When using this option you must, somehow, load the private key into the agent such that the daemon can use it.
-- ``PrivateKeyFile``: A path to a private key file.
-The key may be unencrypted or have previously been encrypted using Amazon's KMS.
+- ``PrivateKeyFile``: A path to a private key file or a Google KMS key url.

+  If you have specified a file system path the key may be unencrypted or have previousl been encrypted using Amazon's KMS.
 If the key was encrypted using KMS simply name it with a ".kms" extension and ssh-cert-authority will attempt to decrypt the key on startup.
 See the section on Encrypting a CA Key for help in using KMS to encrypt the key.

+  If you specified a Google KMS key it should be of the form:
+  ``gcpkms:///projects/<project-name>/locations/<region|global>/keyRings/<keyring
+  name>/cryptoKeys/<keyname>/cryptoKeyVersions/<version-number>``

 - ``KmsRegion``: If sign_certd encounters a privatekey file with an extension of ".kms" it will attempt to decrypt it using KMS in the same region that the software is running in.
 It determines this using